1l2p/1l2p.github.com/_posts/2015-05-01-Mozilla-Institute-of-Technology.md

 That’s an irresistible question for someone like me, who got hooked on the idea of the open web in the mid-90s, grew up through the early days of the Internet, and spent the last 15 years wielding the web to open up opportunities for people to learn.

-So, here is one piece of what I think the answer to Mark’s question is: An Institute within the Mozilla Academy that focuses on high end developer training for the next generation of inventors and designers that build the next open web.
+So, here is one piece of what I think the answer to Mark’s question is: An Institute within the Mozilla Academy that focuses on high-end developer training, for a new generation of inventors and designers, who will build future open technologies.

 If the Mozilla Academy has two columns, technology and society, then I see the Institute at the top end of the technology column.
 It’s not the only piece of the Academy and it’s one important piece, and it’s also a piece that Mozilla might be best positioned to tackle right now.

+**Feel free to scroll down to the end** if you want to see a blueprint of the institute right away.
+Or read on if you want the whole argument why I think it’s important to do and how.

 I’m using the working title Mozilla Institute of Technology, because I happen to work at the other MIT ([Media Lab](http://learn.media.mit.edu/)) and find it funny, but also because I think it creates roughly the right set of expectations.